TomCrypto/AntTweakBar.NET/README.md

 **A**.
 Partly, yes.
 You cannot implicitly create variables this way, but you can provide a definition string to the constructor or to the `SetDefinition` method in order to configure the variable.
 Remember that variables have no unique "identifier" in AntTweakBar.NET, it is more natural in C# to consider the variable instance itself as an identifier.
 I'm sure it will become clear once you use the wrapper for a bit.

-**Q**. *So I can't create a color variable because it wants my color type to implement the ColorType interface.
+**Q**. *I can't create a color variable because it wants my color type to implement the ColorType interface.
 It doesn't, and I can't change that (also applies to vectors and quaternions).*

 **A**.
-This is a problem with generics which I have given a lot of thought to, and ultimately decided that the best way to solve this problem was for you to write a transitional type which implements ColorType and internally holds an instance of your own color type (by composition).
-If you then write implicit conversion operators to and from your type and this transitional type, you can use your own type with the wrapper almost seamlessly.
-If your type uses doubles, just cast away as precision is irrelevant here.
-Please note that this type must have a constructor taking three floats (four floats for quaternions), though this is almost always going to be the case.
+Either wrap your type with the provided ColorWrapper, which *does* implement ColorType and only requires that your original type be IEquatable and reasonably sane (it uses reflection to parse your type, looking for e.g. an R property, a GetRed() method, etc..).
+If this does not work or is otherwise unsuitable, you can of course write your own wrapper type.
+Keep in mind that color and vector types must have a public constructor taking three floats (four floats for quaternions) or a type compatible with float, such as double or byte, but this is unlikely to be a problem.

 **Q**. *Why is there only one integer variable type?
 AntTweakBar supports 8-, 16-, and 32-bit signed and unsigned variable types.*